What is Investment Fraud and How to Detect Investment Scams

 • By David Lukic

 Investment scams work because they promise huge profits with very little to no risk.
 They substantiate this information using fancy websites, charts, graphs, and what appears to be inside information.
-However, there is a hint of secrecy surrounding the deal and an urgency to act fast, or you will lose this great opportunity.
-Those are big tip offs, right there.
+However, there is a hint of secrecy surrounding the deal and an urgency to act fast.
+Otherwise, you will lose this great opportunity.
+Those are glaring, red warning signs that something is wrong.

-Sometimes scammers prey on people who have recently lost money in the stock market.
+Sometimes, scammers prey on people who have recently lost money in the stock market.
 Their angle is to give you hope that you can recoup your losses quickly and make even more money in one fell swoop.
-Usually, the man or woman who approaches you is nice, professional and seems like they are doing a good deed by including you in the loop, but all they are really doing is picking your pocket.
+Usually, the person who approaches you is nice, professional and seems like they are doing a good deed by including you, but all they are really doing is picking your pocket.

 Types of Investment Frauds

-There are dozens of variants of the investment scams.
+There are many types of investment scams.
 Here are a few common ones to watch out for:

 Pump and Dump Investment Fraud

-The pump and dump scam is when a group of scammers or even semi-legitimate stockbrokers contact customers to invest in a low-cost stock that they “know is going to peak soon.”
-The problem is all their efforts to get people to buy the stock is what raises the price, and when it does peak, the scammers sell their shares for a profit and leave you empty-handed.
+The pump and dump scam is carried out by a number of scammers or even semi-legitimate stockbrokers.
+These groups contact customers to invest in a low-cost stock that they “know is going to peak soon.”

 Advance Fee Scam

-The advance-fee scam relies on the desperation of investors who have realized serious losses.
-They promise huge ROIs on small investments, but the catch is you have to pay the refundable fee, deposit, or taxes in advance.
-So, you do, and then you never hear from the scammer or your money again.
+The advance-fee scam, also known as the upfront fee scam, relies on the desperation of investors who have realized serious losses.
+The fraudster promises huge ROIs on small investments, but the catch is you have to pay the refundable fee, deposit, or taxes in advance.

 Boiler Room Scam